TuomoNieminen/Helsinki-Open-Data-Science/docs/index.md

 <font size=6>

-- On the right we have MCA factor map, where are variables drawn on the first two dimensions
+- On the right we have MCA factor map (biplot), where are variables drawn on the first two dimensions
-    - On the plot you can see correlations of the variables and the dimensions (The squared correlations of variables and dimensions are the coordinates)
+    - The MCA biplot is a good visualization to see the possible variable patterns
-    - The distance between column points gives a measure of their similarity
+    - The distance between variable categories gives a measure of their similarity
-    - For example Label3 correlates with 2. dimension, but Level2 has little effect on either of the dimensions.
-Label2 and Name2 are more similar than Label2 and Level2.
+    - For example Label2 and Name2 are more similar than Label2 and Level2 and Label3 is different from all the other categories

 </font>